warproxxx/warproxxx.github.io/_posts/2020-5-23-Price-Discovery.md

 If you have any good ideas that you want me to write about or discuss further <a href="mailto:n00bdan13@gmail.com">contact me</a>.
 If you are interested in this analysis and want to discuss further leave a comment or <a href="mailto:n00bdan13@gmail.com">contact me</a>.
-If there is enough interest in this measurement, I can setup a live interface that provides the live value.